techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 1. import java.lang.Math;
 2. Math myMath = new Math();
 3. System.out.println("cosine of 0.123 = " + myMath.cos(0.123));

-   a.
-Compilation fails at line 2.
+A. Compilation fails at line 2.

-   b.
-Compilation fails at line 3
+B. Compilation fails at line 3

-   c.
-Compilation succeeds, although the import on line 1 is not necessary.
+C. Compilation succeeds, although the import on line 1 is not necessary.
 During execution, an exception is thrown at line 3

-   d.
-Compilation succeeds.
+D. Compilation succeeds.
 The import on line 1 is necessary.
 During execution, an exception is thrown at line 3 e.
 Compilation succeeds and no exception is thrown during execution. f.

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: